 Compression isn't working

-the web server software running on your instances is configured to compress
+be, check that the web server software running on your instances is configured

-responses.
-By default, some web server software will automatically disable
+to compress responses.
+By default, some web server software will automatically

 Via header.
 The presence of a

 Via header indicates the request was forwarded by a proxy.
 HTTP proxies

 such as HTTP(S) load balancing add a

 To enable compression, you may have to override your web server's default

 configuration to tell it to compress responses even if the request had a

 If you are using the nginx web server